• Skip to primary navigation

 • In a large saucepan or Dutch oven, heat olive oil over medium-high heat.
 Add carrots, celery, onion, salt and pepper, and sauté until slightly softened and onions begin to look transparent, about 5 minutes.
 Add garlic and cook, stirring, one minute.

-• Add broth, rice, chicken, bay leaf, dried thyme.
+• Add stock, rice, chicken, bay leaf, dried thyme.
 Stir and bring to a simmer.
 Reduce heat to low and simmer for at least 20 minutes or until rice is tender.

 • Meanwhile, in a small saucepan over medium heat, melt butter.
 Stir in flour and stir until blended.
 Slowly stir in milk, whisking to eliminate clumps.
 Heat and stir until mixture boils and thickens.